1. Home

 Introducing a Sikh Infant to the Guru Granth Sahib

-In the Sikh tradition a newborn infant is formally presented to Guru Granth Sahib.
+In the Sikh tradition a newborn infant is formally presented by the family to Guru Granth Sahib.
 This occasion may be used as an opportunity to conduct a Sikh baby naming ceremony.
-There is no prescribed number of days for following the birth of a child that the event is to occur.
-Introducing the infant to the Guru Granth may take place as soon after childbirth as is comfortable for both mother and child once they are able to bathe.
-A six week recovery period may be observed if desirable.
+There is no set number of days following the birth of a child that the event has to occur.
+Once mother and child are able to bathe, an infant may be introduced to the Guru Granth as soon after childbirth as is comfortable, or a six week recovery period may be observed.

 The Sikh Baby Naming Ceremony

-The immediate family, relatives, and close friends gather together in the presence of the Guru Granth either in the home or at the gurdwara.
+The immediate family, relatives, and close friends gather together in the presence of the Guru Granth either in the home or at the gurdwara for kirtan.

 • The family sings or recites hymns of rejoicing and blessing for the child such as: